 ●Unclutter your heart with the things that crowd Jesus out of His rightful place.

-●Read His Word- every day!
+●Read God’s Word- every day!
 Even if it is only one verse, this is where we find His wisdom, guidance, and blessings.

 The Holy Spirit lives within us to make all these things possible!
 We’re never left alone without resources.